MatforZo/Cassandra/Readme.md

-# Metropolitan Public Transport Data Analysis
+# Metropolitan Public Transport Data Model

 ## Overview
 This project provides a solution for storing and analyzing data from a metropolitan public transport system using Apache Cassandra.